-Dispute Resolution Services Page: 1 Residential Tenancy Branch Office of Housing and Construction Standards DECISION Dispute Codes OPRM-DR, FFL Introduction This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a Monetary Order.
-The landlord submitted two signed Proof of Service of the Notice of Direct Request Proceeding forms which declare that on April 3, 2020, the landlord sent each of the tenants the Notice of Direct Request Proceeding by registered mail to the rental unit.
-The landlord provided a copy of two Purolator Express Envelopes containing the Purolator Pin numbers to confirm these mailings.
+Dispute Resolution Services Page: 1 Residential Tenancy Branch Office of Housing and Construction Standards DECISION Dispute Codes OPU-DR, OPUM-DR, FFL Introduction This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a Monetary Order.
+The landlord submitted two signed Proof of Service Notice of Direct Request Proceeding forms which declare that on September 16, 2020, the landlord sent each of the tenants the Notice of Direct Request Proceeding by registered mail to the rental unit.
+The landlord provided a copy of two UPS Store parcel shipping orders and receipts to confirm these mailings.
 Issue(s) to be Decided Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?
 Is the landlord entitled to monetary compensation for unpaid rent pursuant to section 67 of the Act?
 Is the landlord entitled to recover the filing fee for this application pursuant to section 72 of the Act?
-Analysis In this type of matter, the landlord must prove they served the tenant with the Notice of Direct Request Proceeding with all the required inclusions as indicated on the Notice as per subsections 89 (1) and (2) of the Act which permit service "by sending a copy by registered mail to the address at which the person resides..."
+Analysis In this type of matter, the landlord must prove they served the tenants with the Notice of Direct Request Proceeding with all the required inclusions as indicated on the Notice as per section 89 of the Act which permits service "by sending a copy by registered mail to the address at which the person resides..."
 The definition of registered mail is set out in section 1 of the Act as "any method of mail delivery provided by Canada Post for which confirmation of delivery to a named person is available."
-Page: 2 I find that the landlord submitted documentation to demonstrate that the Notices of Direct Request Proceeding were sent to the tenants by Purolator, and not by Canada Post.
-As such, I find these mailings do not meet the definition of registered mail as defined under the Act.
+Page: 2 I find that the landlord sent the Notices of Direct Request to the tenants through UPS and not a service provided by Canada Post.
+As such, I find the mailings do not meet the definition of registered mail as defined under the Act.
 Since I find that the landlord has not served the tenants with notice of this application in accordance with section 89 of the Act, I dismiss the landlord's application for an Order of Possession and a Monetary Order for unpaid rent with leave to reapply.
 As the landlord was not successful in this application, I find that the landlord is not entitled to recover the \$100.00 filing fee paid for this application.
 Conclusion The landlord's application for an Order of Possession and a Monetary Order for unpaid rent is dismissed with leave to reapply.
 The landlord's application to recover the filing fee paid for this application is dismissed without leave to reapply.
 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.
-Dated: April 09, 2020 Residential Tenancy Branch
+Dated: September 21, 2020 Residential Tenancy Branch